iossifovlab/gpf/userdocs/administration/working_with_pedigrees.rst

 #######################################

-To visualize a pedigree file into a PDF file, containing drawings of the family pedigrees, you can use the `draw_pedigrees.py` tool.
+To visualize a pedigree file into a PDF file, containing drawings of the family pedigrees you can use the `draw_pedigrees.py` tool.
 To see its full functionality use::

     draw_pedigree.py --help

 Notice that it shares a lot of common flags with the `ped2ped.py` tool.
-Similar to the `ped2ped.py` tool, it can also process pedigree files without precisely named columns or without a header.
+Similar to the `ped2ped.py` tool, it can also process pedigree files with noncanonically named columns or without a header.

-In addition to that, it has a '--mode' flag, which supports two values:
+In addition to that, it has a ``--mode`` flag, which supports two values:

 * `report`
-    the tool will generate a family pedigree drawing for **each type** of family
+    the tool will generate a family pedigree drawing for **each unique family structure** family

 * `families`
     the tool will generate a family pedigree drawing for **every individual** family

-To demonstrate how to use the `draw_pedigree.py` tool we will visualize the `example_families.ped` file.
-To do so use:
+To demonstrate how to use the `draw_pedigree.py` tool we will visualize the `example_families.ped` file:

 .. code-block:: bash